armaan9991/armaan9991/README.md

 - Exploring machine learning applications in areas like forecasting and anomaly detection
 - Learning how modern systems handle performance, reliability, and deployment

-📍 Based in Calgary, Alberta
+📍 Based in Calgary, Alberta.
 🎯 Open to Fall 2026 Co-op opportunities

 ---

-## 🔬 Currently Researching & Building
+## Currently Researching & Building

-### ⚡ ASP.NET Core Performance Lab
+### ASP.NET Core Performance Lab

 A hands-on research project exploring how production APIs are designed and optimized.